TACC/Lmod/docs/source/020_advanced.rst

 If a user wishes to make their own version of git the default module they will have to mark it as a default.
-Marking a module as a default is discuss in section XXX.
+Marking a module as a default is discuss in section :ref:`setting-default-label`